eastend-street/jotdown/README.md

 <br/>

 ## Upcoming features
-- Get bookmarks from browser
+- Get bookmarks from browser (Try to make chrome extension!)
 - Sync bookmarks to browser when bookmark is edited
 - Show skelton when bookmark is loading (e.g. https://material-ui.com/components/skeleton/)